 In order to understand vertigo, we must get a clear understanding of what the balance system is.
 We often take our balance for granted.
 Walking across the room or across a gravel driveway is usually easy for most people.
 However, if you have impaired balance, even getting out of bed in the middle of the night can be dangerous and cause you to be exhausted.
 You may even have problems with concentration and memory due to your balance issues.

 What exactly is balance?
 It is the ability to keep your body upright and centered over its base of support.
 If your balance system is working at its optimum, you will be able to see clearly while moving, identify where you are in your environment in relation to gravity, know what direction and speed you are moving in, and adjust your posture accordingly.

-Balance is aided by a complicated set of control systems:
+Balance occurs thanks to these complicated set of control systems:

 If something like injury, certain drugs, disease, or the aging process affects any of these functions, balance can become impaired.
 Psycological factors can negatively impact balance, as well.